boddmg/ironpython/tutorial/code/README.txt

     http://www.ironpythoninaction.com/

-The example code here is a very simple desktop Twitter client called "Twatter".
+The example code here is a very simple desktop Twitter client called "Stutter".
 It uses Windows Forms for the user interface and will work on Windows, Linux or Apple Mac OS X.

 For Windows you need .NET 2.0 Service Pack 1 and either IronPython 1 or 2.